vitae-io/vitae-io.github.io/index.md

 # Your Resume.\n Crafted with AI. {#title}

-## Vitae is a first-of-its-kind resume editor, empowered by AI.
-Create a resume customized for ATS that showcases your best accomplishments and suggests real-time edits tailored with keywords that job recruiters look for. {#subtitle}
+## Vitae is a first-of-its-kind resume editor, empowered by AI.\n Create a resume customized for ATS that showcases your best accomplishments and suggests real-time edits tailored with keywords that job recruiters look for. {#subtitle}

 </div>